aristotelos/cucumber-test-extension/README.md

 ### Test Result in `.feature` files

----

-Now you can view which steps passed or failed directly in your `.feature` files, and with the help of the official Cucumber extension you can Ctrl + click to navigate to your failing step.
+You can view which steps passed or failed directly in your `.feature` files, and with the help of the official Cucumber extension you can Ctrl + click to navigate to your failing step.

 ![Feature file screenshot](docs/images/feature.png)

 ### Inline error details

----

 After running the test you will see an inline report of the failing tests with extensive details of the error and an history of test results.

 ![Inline errors screenshot](docs/images/inline-errors.png)

 ### Debug an entire feature or a single scenario

----

 You can even debug your tests directly from the Test Runner UI, just click the `Debug Test` action on a Feature or a Scenario!